emilk/Configuru/README.md

 TODO:
 ===============================================================================
-* Force the use of `Config::array` for constructing arrays.
 * Allow user to customize how `check_dangling` report errors.
 I suggest an overload where you can send in an `std::function<void(const std::string& where, const std::string& key)>` to be called on each error, as well as the current `CONFIGURU_ON_DANGLING` as a default.